phu0ngng/nccl/doc/source/env.rst

 ----------------------------
 (since 2.12)

-Enable use of Relaxed Ordering for the IB Verbs transport.
+Enable the use of Relaxed Ordering for the IB Verbs transport.
 Relaxed Ordering can greatly help the performance of InfiniBand networks in virtualized environments.

 Values accepted
 ^^^^^^^^^^^^^^^
 Set to 2 to automatically use Relaxed Ordering if available.
-Set to 1 to force use of Relaxed Ordering and fail if not available.
-Set to 0 to disable use of Relaxed Ordering.
+Set to 1 to force the use of Relaxed Ordering and fail if not available.
+Set to 0 to disable the use of Relaxed Ordering.
 Default is 2.

 NCCL_IB_ADAPTIVE_ROUTING
 ------------------------
 (since 2.16)

-Enable use of Adaptive Routing capable data transfers for the IB Verbs transport.
+Enable the use of Adaptive Routing capable data transfers for the IB Verbs transport.
 Adaptive routing can improve the performance of communications at scale.
 A system defined Adaptive Routing enabled SL has to be selected accordingly (cf. ``NCCL_IB_SL``).

 Values accepted
 ^^^^^^^^^^^^^^^